 There aren’t many things we can’t do today on a smartphone or a computer.
 As our everyday experiences are transformed into on-screen events, the transition doesn’t just happen out of the blue.
 Digital design, also known as UX design or UI design, is at the heart of web and app engagement.

-At its core, UX design refers to the approach of creating a virtual tool or interface.
+At its core, digital design (or UX design) refers to the approach of creating a virtual tool or interface.
 It takes the overall experience of the user into consideration.
 Rather than focus solely on visuals, graphics, or a website’s organization, digital product designers have to think about all of it as a collective encounter.

 This skillset is in high demand and the industry loves when creative individuals dive into learning UX practices.
 So what does the digital design process look like?
 Let’s go behind the scenes of your favorite apps and websites, and see how their impressive interfaces came to be.